Policy-Driven World Model Adaptation for Robust Offline Model-based Reinforcement Learning: Experimental Results

 \subsection{Results on D4RL MuJoCo}

-Here, we compare ROMBRL with several representative offline RL methods, including two model-free algorithms: CQL \cite{DBLP:conf/nips/KumarZTL20}, EDAC \cite{DBLP:conf/nips/AnMKS21}, and three model-based algorithms: COMBO \cite{DBLP:conf/nips/YuKRRLF21}, RAMBO \cite{DBLP:conf/nips/RigterLH22}, MOBILE \cite{DBLP:conf/icml/SunZJLYY23}.
-These baselines are carefully selected: EDAC and MOBILE are top model-free and model-based offline RL algorithms on the D4RL Mujoco benchmark, according to \cite{DBLP:conf/icml/SunZJLYY23}; CQL and its model-based extension, COMBO, are widely adopted in real-life robotic tasks; RAMBO is explicitly designed to enhance robustness in offline RL.
+Here, we compare ROMBRL with a comprehensive suite of baselines.
+First, we include several representative standard offline RL methods: two model-free algorithms, CQL \citep{DBLP:conf/nips/KumarZTL20} and EDAC \citep{DBLP:conf/nips/AnMKS21}, and two model-based algorithms, COMBO \citep{DBLP:conf/nips/YuKRRLF21} and MOBILE \citep{DBLP:conf/icml/SunZJLYY23}.
+These baselines are carefully selected: EDAC and MOBILE are recognized as top-performing model-free and model-based algorithms on the D4RL MuJoCo benchmark, respectively, according to \citet{DBLP:conf/icml/SunZJLYY23}; meanwhile, CQL and its model-based extension, COMBO, are widely adopted in real-life robotic tasks.

+Second, to rigorously evaluate robustness, we compare against four specialized robust offline RL algorithms: RAMBO \citep{DBLP:conf/nips/RigterLH22}, RORL \citep{yang2022rorlrobustofflinereinforcement}, RFQI \citep{DBLP:conf/nips/PanagantiXKG22}, and TRACER \citep{yang2024tracer}.
+The inclusion of these baselines is vital for a comprehensive assessment: RAMBO is explicitly designed to enhance robustness in offline MBRL via adversarial dynamics; Tracer, RORL, RFQI represent state-of-the-art robust model-free Offline RL approaches.
+Comparing against this diverse set allows us to demonstrate ROMBRL's superiority over methods that rely on passive smoothing or value-based min-max optimization.

 In Table \ref{table:1}, we report the convergent performance of each algorithm on all tasks.
-Following the protocol in the D4RL benchmarking paper \cite{DBLP:journals/corr/abs-2004-07219}, convergent performance is defined as the mean evaluation score over the final 100 policy learning epochs.
-We present the mean (standard deviation) across runs with different random seeds. \textbf{ROMBRL ranks first on 7 out of 12 tasks and second on the remaining 5.} In terms of average performance, ROMBRL significantly outperforms all baselines.
+Following the protocol in the D4RL benchmarking paper \citep{DBLP:journals/corr/abs-2004-07219}, convergent performance is defined as the mean evaluation score over the final 100 policy learning epochs.
+We present the mean (standard deviation) across runs with different random seeds. \textbf{ROMBRL ranks first on 7 out of 12 tasks and second on 4 tasks.} In terms of average performance, ROMBRL significantly outperforms all baselines.
 To quantify the improvement in average performance, we compute Cohen’s $d$ between ROMBRL and each baseline.
-According to Cohen’s rule of thumb \cite{sawilowsky2009new}, a value of $d \geq 2$ indicates a very large and statistically significant difference.
+According to Cohen’s rule of thumb \citep{sawilowsky2009new}, a value of $d \geq 2$ indicates a very large and statistically significant difference.
 These results demonstrate the superior performance of our algorithm in robust deployment.
-Additionally, in Figure \ref{fig:1}, we present the training curves of each algorithm on all D4RL MuJoCo tasks.